Terms and Concepts

 , get_ssn

 ).
-HoundDog.ai continuously evolves and curates this collection through advanced workflows and real-world testing.
+HoundDog.ai continuously evolves and curates this collection through advanced workflows and real-world testing, and users can also define custom data elements to detect organization-specific sensitive data types.

 Vulnerabilities

-HoundDog.ai also classifies unauthorized or unintended dataflows as vulnerabilities, as they can pose significant privacy and security risks.
+At HoundDog.ai, unintended dataflows are classified as vulnerabilities because they pose significant privacy and security risks.

 Dataflows

-Dataflows refer to the movement of sensitive data elements such as PII, PIFI, or PHI through various parts of a codebase, particularly when passed into data sinks.
-Understanding and monitoring potentially vulnerable dataflows is crucial for identifying where sensitive information might be exposed, mishandled, or insufficiently protected.
+Dataflows refer to the movement of sensitive information, such as PII, PHI, PIFI, CHD, or authentication tokens, through different parts of a codebase, particularly when passed into data sinks.
+Understanding and monitoring potentially vulnerable data flows is crucial for identifying where sensitive information might be exposed or mishandled.

 Data Sinks

 Data sinks are endpoints or destinations where data leaves its original context - such as logs, cookies, JWTs, external APIs, databases, third-party services, or user interfaces.
-Common examples include Datadog, AWS S3, PostgreSQL, Sentry, Firebase, and Snowflake.
+Common examples include OpenAI, Anthropic, LangChain, Datadog, AWS S3, PostgreSQL, and Sentry.
 These are often the final stop for data before it's stored, transmitted, or displayed, making them critical points for enforcing security and privacy controls.

 While some data sinks offer PII scrubbing capabilities, they typically rely on sampling and broad pattern matching that lack the specificity or flexibility needed for different use cases.
 Scrubbing at the sink is also reactive and often costly, making it an inefficient last line of defense.
 HoundDog.ai takes a proactive approach by detecting risky dataflows early in the development cycle, long before any changes reach production.